fhhagenberg-sqe/web-testing-selenium/README.md

 ### Instructions

 1. Install Selenium IDE as extension to your browser (install either [Selenium IDE for Firefox][] or [Selenium IDE for Chrome][]).
-1. Load the Selenium IDE project [`src/side/Widok Test.side`](src/side/Widok%20Test.side) into your Selenium IDE.
+1. Load the Selenium IDE project [`src/side/FHResearchTest.side`](src/side/FHResearchTest.side) into your Selenium IDE.

-   This project contains a test case that perform checks on the _University of Applied Science's Research Documentation web page_ ("Widok") located at http://research.fh-ooe.at.
+   This project contains a test case that perform checks on the _University of Applied Science's Research Documentation web page_ located at http://research.fh-ooe.at.

 1. Add **two** additional test cases by using the 'record' function of Selenium IDE:
-   1. The first test case tests - similar to `WidokGermanTest` - the english translation of the search page.
-Name it `WidokEnglishTest`.
+   1. The first test case tests - similar to `ResearchGermanTest` - the english translation of the search page.
+Name it `ResearchEnglishTest`.
-      _(Hint: Click on the small Union Jack in the top right corner of the page to get the english version.)_
+      _(Hint: The english version is available via https://research.fh-ooe.at/en/index.)_

    1. The second test case performs a search for the keyword 'testing' and checks the number of publications found as well as the link-text of the first publication in the list.
 Name this test `WidokSearchTest`.